FrankBeatrice/belkirk-jekyll-demo/_people/murphy-tiernan.md

 layout: person

 ---
 Frank Beatrice.
 Is an Software Engineer.
 Entrepreneur, &  Security professional.
+He also works to develop strategic marketing & advancement plans for multiple organizations.

 Developing, creating, hacking, and inspiring others is his passion.

 Frank is Graduate from Rutgers University: CB
-He taught The first cohorts for the Software Engineering program as an Assistant Adjunct Instructor.

-He previously worked for High Times as their sole developer & interim CTO .
+He taught The first cohorts for the Software Engineering program as an Assistant Adjunct Instructor.He previously worked for High Times as their sole developer & interim CTO .
 Frank consulted on strategy, structure & maintenance costs.He was responsible launching for their most recent website with the digital team.

 Frank is an expert primarily Architecture & design.
 He loves the JAM stack & building the fastest sites on the web.
 His main focus in life is to improve public health.